CIA activities in Cambodia: 1970

 Prince Norodom Sihanouk was ousted by Lon Nol in March 1970.
 Sihanouk claimed in his 1973 book that the CIA engineered the coup.
 The overthrow followed Cambodia's constitutional process following a vote of no confidence in the country's National Assembly and most accounts emphasize the primacy of Cambodian actors in Sihanouk's removal.
 Historians are divided about the extent of U.S. involvement in or foreknowledge of the ouster, but an emerging consensus posits some culpability on the part of U.S. military intelligence.
 However, according to Ben Kiernan, "There is in fact no evidence of CIA involvement in the 1970 events".

 1972

 Senator Clifford P. Case sponsored a law effective December 1972 cutting off funds for CIA and private military company operations in Cambodia (see the Case–Church Amendment).

-1982
+1980s

 In December 1978, Vietnam invaded Cambodia and overthrew the genocidal Khmer Rouge regime, ending the Cambodian genocide and installing a new government led by Khmer Rouge defectors.
-The Reagan administration authorized the provision of aid to a coalition called the Khmer People's National Liberation Front (KPNLF), run by Son Sann.
-In 1989, Vietnamese forces were withdrawn from Cambodia, after having successfully quelled the uprising by Khmer Rouge and KPNLF insurgents.
+The Reagan administration authorized the provision of aid to a coalition called the Khmer People's National Liberation Front (KPNLF), run by Son Sann as well as the royalists loyal to Norodom Sihanouk.
+According to sources within the CIA in 1985, the agency had been "covertly providing millions of dollars a year since 1982 for nonmilitary purposes to two noncommunist Cambodian resistance groups, including more than $5 million this year."
+This aid was then "funneled through Thailand" in the hopes of strengthening "the two noncommunist resistance groups' position in their loose coalition with the communist Khmer Rouge."
+However, these sources acknowledged that it was a "long shot" that the noncommunist resistance would overtake the Khmer Rouge, which was by far the strongest of the three anti-Vietnamese resistance groups, stating that "of course, if the coalition wins, the Khmer Rouge will eat the others alive."